jcksnvllxr80/Learn-Coding/Days/Day 3 🔄️ Loops.md

 #### 🕐 **Total time: ≈ 5 minutes**

 **Step 1 (1 min): Set the idea**
-Say:

-> “Sometimes we want the computer to do the same thing many times.
-> Instead of writing it over and over, we can make it repeat — that’s called a _loop_.”
+Sometimes you want the computer to do the same thing many times.
+Instead of writing it over and over, you can make it repeat — that's called a _loop_.

 ---